-When the club rooms were established, in Penrose during the early ‘70s, it had finally found a permanent home.
-The library has grown to become one of the most extensive collections of automobile and motoring related publications in the country, and the catalogue is now on-line.
+Since the formation of the Auckland club in 1954 members and friends have been contributing to the club’s collection of motoring literature.
+When the club rooms were established in Penrose during the early ‘70s it finally found a permanent home.
+With a humidity-controlled purpose-built extension to the clubrooms, it has grown to become one of the most extensive collections of automobile and motoring related publications in the country, and the catalogue is now on-line.

-With over 5,000 workshop manuals, parts books, original sales brochures, service instructions and technical instructions, the wide-ranging collection of technical information is fully catalogued to assist members in the restoration, repair and on-going maintenance of older vehicles.
+With over 5,000 workshop manuals, parts books, original sales brochures, service instructions and technical instructions, the wide-ranging collection of technical information is catalogued to assist members in the restoration, repair and on-going maintenance of older vehicles.

 Other periodical collections of interest are back issues of the magazines: Beaded Wheels, Autocar, Motor, Motor Sport, The Automobile, Motor-Cycling, and Antique Automobile, as well as lesser-known, early publications such as NZ Motor and Cycle.